mbogner/pgclusterp/README.md

 ## Connect to postgresql

 The host haproxy1 exports port 5000 as postgresql port and maps it to 127.0.0.1 on the local machine.
-So simple target your application at 127.0.0.1:5000.
+So simply target your application at 127.0.0.1:5000.
 Default credentials are `postgres:postgres_password`.

 ## Quickstart